canonical/microceph/tests/robot/README.md

 ```

 This suite creates three loopback OSDs in its own VM and independently tests
-`stop`, `start`, and `restart` of `osd-1` using the bundled Pebble CLI through a
+`stop`, `start`, and `restart` using the bundled Pebble CLI through a confined
+Snap shell.
+It discovers the allocated IDs and targets the middle one in numeric
-confined Snap shell.
-Each operation checks Pebble child status, Ceph up/down and
+order; IDs need not start at zero or be consecutive.
+Each operation checks Pebble
-in membership, and live process groups.
+child status, Ceph up/in state, and live process groups.
 Both sibling OSD identities and the
 outer Snap supervisor identity must remain unchanged.
 Start and restart must
 produce a new target identity with no surviving old process group.
 Test teardown
 restores the target even after assertion failures; suite teardown removes the VM.